samwell-ho/openpgp-ca/README.md

 `export OPENPGP_CA_DB=/tmp/openpgp-ca1.sqlite`

-CA 1 creates a trust signature for the public key of CA 2 (implicitely scoped to the domainname "other.org") of the remote organization
+CA 1 creates a trust signature for the public key of CA 2 (implicitly scoped to the domainname "other.org") of the remote organization

 `openpgp-ca bridge new --remote-key-file ca2.pub`